 - A mother’s job is HARD and suffering alongside your child is the hardest part of all.
 If your child is in pain, he needs you at the top of your game.
 Take care of yourself and find an empathetic friend to talk to.

-- The solution to most health problems is DIET.
+- I believe that the solution to many (if not most) health problems is DIET.
 If our bodies are in pain or not functioning properly, we owe it to ourselves to research and discover which foods will heal us.
 Our food supply has a lot of problems with it today, so going back to basic, unprocessed whole foods is always a great place to start.